gayeon97/Operating-Systems-Lab-04/README.md

 As mentioned above, execute the program using 6 command line arguments: 5 positive integers followed by a string, with a space between each of them.
 The program prints output to the screen as System.out in Java.

+**ONE IMPORTANT THING TO NOTE: the "random-numbers" file you are using MUST be in the same folder as the Paging.java file.
+So Paging.java file and "random-numbers" file HAVE to be in the same folder (namely, src folder inside of the Lab4 folder).**

 ## Verbose Flag <a name="verbose"></a>
 The program accepts an optional integer value for verbose flag.
 When the verbose flag is given, the program produce detailed output that's helpful for debugging.